4632MontiPythons/swerve-drive-template/README.md

-Just swerve drive chassis code that we will need for every swerve robot.
-We will build off of this for future robots by cloning the repository.
+Template swerve drive code.
+Whenever you need to change something that you'll want changed on every swerve bot we make, make the changes here and do a pull request to get it into the wanted repo.
+And whenever we establish a repo for a year's robot-specific code, use this template.